Reading from a PDS

 ... # cursor pagination folded into the iterator

-get returns a single RecordEnvelope, and list lazily iterates envelopes across pages, reading the records array from results_key (default records) and following the cursor. query returns the raw decoded response body when neither shape fits.
+get returns a single RecordEnvelope, and list lazily iterates envelopes across pages, reading the records array from results_key (default records) and following the cursor. query returns the raw decoded response body when the response has neither envelope shape.

 Read a corpus